AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/README.md

 The CO2 emissions are calculated based on the distance that is travelled with different travel modes (private car & PT) on a individual route multiplied with a specific carbon emission factors.
 Carbon emission factors are based on the same estimates that Helsinki Region Transport (HRT) uses in their [Journey Planner service](http://www.reittiopas.fi/en/), more info [here](http://www.hsljalki.fi/en/menu/info).
 Public transportation emissions are a sum of emissions based on bus, tram, metro, ferry and train.
-Final CO2 emission for public transport and car are calculated separately with function:

-    Distance(km) * carbonEmissionFactor

 Dataset is openly available for everyone for free and it can be downloaded from the [Accessibility Research Group website](http://www.helsinki.fi/science/accessibility/data) (under a Creative Commons 4.0 Licence).